biojava/biojava.github.io/wiki/BioJava:CookBook3:Stockholm.md

 </java>

-then you use the created parser somewhere else in the code
+Then you use the created parser somewhere else in the code

 <java>